#

 Screenshot gallery

 The screenshot gallery displays images that have been collected for each port.
-It can be accessed by selecting EASM -> Ports and then selecting the Screenshot Gallery icon.
+It can be accessed by selecting

-The screenshots display by port by default.
-Select the Group by perception button to display only unique screenshots, with a count of how many ports each is associated with.
-Select any image's number to navigate to a table with all its associated ports.
+screenshots, with a count of how many ports each is associated with.
+Select any image's number to navigate to

 Perceptual groupings are achieved by using a perceptual hash algorithm, which assigns a distinct and comparable hash to each image collected by our website image scanner.
 You can learn more about this technology here.